citadel-tech/coinswap/docs/maker-cli.md

   $ ./maker-cli -p 6104 <SUBCOMMAND>
 ```

-For this tutorial, we’ll assume the default configuration is being used.
+For this tutorial, we'll assume the default configuration is being used.
 Output examples will reflect this setup.
 ---

 Here's a simplified and easier-to-read version of your content: